ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 ### Incremental Updates Example

-A benefit of using ALTO to provide CDNI Advertisement resources is that such resources can be updated using ALTO incremental updates.
+A benefit of using ALTO to provide CDNI Advertisement resources is that such resources can be updated using ALTO incremental updates {{RFC8895}}.
 Below is an example that also shows the benefit of having both JSON merge patch and JSON patch to encode updates.

 At first, an ALTO client requests updates for "my-default-cdnifci", and the ALTO server returns the `control-uri` followed by the full CDNI Advertisement